-In many cases, injured or ill workers do not have to fight for this right to compensation; the employer’s workers’ compensation insurer simply pays what is owed.
-However, you may find yourself being denied these benefits by your employer or employer’s insurer.
-In this case you can file a claim with LHWCA.
-The ultimate decision as to whether you get benefits, and how you receive, is determined at an official hearing in front of a federal Administrative Law Judge, or ALJ.
+The Longshore and Harbor Workers’ Compensation Act (LHWCA) is in place to provide certain types of maritime workers with a workers’ compensation plan.
+If your employer or employer’s insurer is denying you these benefits, you can file a claim with LHWCA.
+The ultimate decision on whether you get benefits and how you receive them is determined at an official hearing in front of a federal Administrative Law Judge, or ALJ.

 Get Matched with a Leading Maritime Attorney in Your Area